-Where a pupil is identified as having SEND (and therefore will be listed on the SEND register specifying the SEND category being focused on and listed as 'SEN support'), action will be taken to remove barriers to learning and put effective special educational provision in place.
+Where a pupil is identified as having SEND (and therefore will be listed on the SEND register specifying the SEND category being focused on and listed as 'SEN support'), action will be taken to remove barriers to learning and put effective provision in place.
+West Sussex's 'Ordinarily Available Inclusive Practice' will be used to put in place appropriate provision in the classroom and enhance Quality First Teaching.

+Where appropriate, additional special educational provision will be put in place.
 This SEND support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and of what supports the pupil in making good progress and securing good outcomes.
-This is known as the graduated approach- Assess, Plan, Do, Review (see Appendix 5).
+This is known as the graduated approach-Assess, Plan, Do, Review (see Appendix 5).